amerzonmclean01-stack/e-book-store/README.md

         // Button Actions
         beginJourneyBtn.addEventListener('click', () => {
-            alert('Welcome to The Definitive Word Ministry!
-We\'re excited to have you begin this spiritual journey with us.
-You will receive an email with next steps shortly.');
+            showToast('Welcome to The Definitive Word Ministry!
+We\'re excited to have you begin this spiritual journey with us.', 'success');
             // Navigate to registration page
             document.querySelectorAll('.nav-link').forEach(nav => {
                 nav.classList.remove('active');